spencertipping/ni/doc/cheatsheet_perl.md

 ### Functions

-Perl functions (also called "subroutines")
+In `ni` you generally should not be defining Perl functions (also called "subroutines").

+Perl function definitions are denoted with the keyword `sub`.

 Perl functions are often written with a signature that allows them to be written without parentheses.
 In general, you should use the simplest written form of a function.

 ### References

-* You cannot nest lists or hashes in Perl like you can in Python, and everything that is passed into a Perl function is passed as a flat list; instead, put your
+* You cannot nest lists or hashes in Perl like you can in Python, and everything that is passed into a Perl function is passed as a flat list;
+* Similarly, Perl subroutines also can only return scalars and flat lists.
+If you want to return multiple lists, or a hash, they must be returned as references.